 - Mixing and diluting sterilization solutions

 It is relatively easy to monitor medical staff personnel and hospital departments for glutaraldehyde.
+A small badge can be worn on the collar during exposure situations.
 It gets much more complicated in correcting exposure problems, especially where substitute solutions are not as effective in dealing with sterilization needs.
 Corrective measures and exposure controls may require the services of a specialist such as an industrial hygienist.
 Controls such as downdraft tables, lab hoods, local exhaust ventilation, and respiratory protection must be considered as options.

-Our primary service areas for Welding Fume Sampling/Testing are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Glutaraldehyde Sampling and Consulting are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.